mesosphere-backup/ansible-dcos/README.md

 - Run `terraform get` to retrieve the modules

-- Run `terraform apply` to create the nodes on AWS.
-(Note: That command will automatically trigger a script `prepare-ansible.sh` to retrieve the IP configuration for your nodes.)
+- Run `terraform apply` to create the nodes on AWS

+- Run `bash prepare-ansible.sh` to retrieve the IP configuration for your nodes from Terraform

 - Run `ansible all -m ping` to check SSH connectivity